-30As shown by Khan, Khwaja, and Olken (2019) and Banerjee et al. (forthcoming), incentives need not be restricted to financial rewards, but can also include options that are more feasible in civil-service settings such as providing more attractive job postings to higher-performing personnel.
+27As shown by Khan, Khwaja, and Olken (2019) and Banerjee et al. (2021), incentives need not be restricted to financial rewards, but can also include options that are more feasible in civil-service settings such as providing more attractive job postings to higher-performing personnel.

-A second, related but distinct, factor that may help is better visibility on outcomes at the beneficiary level.
-Even without formal incentives, senior officials do monitor program performance.
-The problem is that they can only do so based on what they observe.
-It is noteworthy that the program we studied worked till the point where outcomes were visible to senior officials (school assessments were completed, and school improvement plans uploaded), but stopped working at the point where outcomes were no longer easily visible (classroom effort, and learning outcomes).
-One common pattern in recent interventions that have improved service delivery at scale is that senior officials were able to access independent data on program performance at the beneficiary level, and monitor lower-level supervisors on these metrics.31 Thus, investing in better measurement and integrity of outcome data may yield high public returns by enabling better monitoring of service delivery (Singh, 2020).
+noteworthy that the program we studied worked till the point where outcomes were visible to senior officials (school assessments were completed, and school improvement plans uploaded), but stopped working at the point where outcomes were no longer easily visible (classroom effort, and learning outcomes).
+One common pattern in recent interventions that have improved service delivery at scale is that senior officials were able to access independent data on program performance at the beneficiary level, and monitor lower-level supervisors on these metrics.28 Thus, investing in better measurement and integrity of outcome data may yield high public returns by enabling better monitoring of service delivery (Singh, 2020).

 A third factor is staffing.
 This program, like many others in India, added responsibilities to a supervisory bureaucracy that is already over-burdened and understaffed relative to their expected workload (Kapur, 2020; Dasgupta and Kapur, 2020).
 The importance of dedicated program staff is illustrated by Dunsch et al. (2017) who report that a management intervention with intensive follow-up and support facilitated by staff from an external agency, was able to improve practices in healthcare centres in Nigeria.
 However, a lighter-touch intervention which provided only information and diagnostic feedback did not.
-Thus, it is possible that the program we study may have been more effective if it had augmented staff capacity to conduct the follow-up visits to schools to monitor progress against the goals laid out in the School Improvement Plans.32
+Thus, it is possible that the program we study may have been more effective if it had augmented staff capacity to conduct the follow-up visits to schools to monitor progress against the goals laid out in the School Improvement Plans.29

 Of course, while the discussion above reflects our views based on evidence to date, these factors are neither necessary nor sufficient for successfully improving service delivery at scale.
-Improving state capacity for service delivery is an active area of ongoing research and several promising new approaches are being designed and tested with evidence of positive impacts from approaches such as increasing autonomy for front-line staff (Bandiera et al., 2020) and improving training (Azulai et al., 2020; Banerjee et al., forthcoming).
+Improving state capacity for service delivery is an active area of ongoing research and several promising new approaches are being designed and tested with evidence of positive impacts from approaches such as increasing autonomy for front-line staff (Bandiera et al., 2020) and improving training (Azulai et al., 2020; Banerjee et al., 2021).
 There may also be complementarities across components of bureaucratic effectiveness such as staffing, training, autonomy, measurement and monitoring, and incentives/accountability.
 These are important areas for future research.